Page loading ... Please wait.

 Printer Friendly Page

 Thumbprint Cookies are a very popular holiday cookie.
-They are made with a shortbread-like dough that is formed into balls and then rolled in either finely chopped nuts or dried coconut.
-The name 'thumbprint' comes from the fact you use your "thumb" to make an indentation into each ball of dough and then fill it with jam.
+They are made with an enriched shortbread dough that is formed into balls and then rolled in finely chopped nuts or dried coconut.
+The name 'thumbprint' comes from the fact that you use your "thumb" to make an indentation into each ball of dough.
+The indentation is then filled with your favorite jam.

-Once the Thumbprint Cookie dough is made, if it is too soft to roll into balls, cover and refrigerate until firm.
-This can take anywhere from 30 minutes to a couple of hours.
-Then roll the dough into one inch (2.5 cm) balls, and try to make all the cookie balls the same size so they bake evenly.
-Then each ball of cookie dough is rolled, first in a beaten egg white and then in finely chopped nuts.
-You can use a variety of nuts to cover the balls of dough; hazelnuts, pecans, almonds or walnuts are all excellent choices.
-Toasting the nuts first brings out their flavor and once they have cooled, they are finely chopped.
-Next, using your thumb or the end of a wooden spoon, make a indentation into the center of each cookie.
+Once the Thumbprint Cookie batter is made, if it is too soft to roll into balls, cover and refrigerate until firm.
+This can take anywhere from 30 to 60 minutes.
+Then form the dough into round balls.
+Next, each ball of cookie dough is rolled first in a beaten egg white and then in finely chopped nuts.
+The egg white acts like a glue so that the nuts will adhere to the cookie batter.
+You can use a variety of nuts; walnuts (my favorite), or pecans, hazelnuts, or almonds.
+I also like to first toast the nuts as it brings out their flavor.
+The last step is to make an indentation, using your thumb or the end of a wooden spoon, into the center of each cookie.
 Fill the indentation with about 1/2 teaspoon of your favorite jam.
 Now, some recipes do call for filling the centers of the cookies with jam after they are baked.
-This is best if you want to store the cookies for more than a few days as the jam will soften the cookies over time.
+This is best if you want to store the cookies for more than a few days because the jam does soften the cookies over time.

-Although I have filled the cookies with raspberry jam, feel free to use any flavored jam you like.
-I do like to use a sweet yet tart flavored jam (like raspberry), as I like how it offsets the sweetness and richness of the cookie.
+Although I have filled the cookies with raspberry jam, feel free to use any flavor of jam.
+I do like to use a sweet yet tart flavored jam (like raspberry), as it offsets the richness of the cookie.
 If you decide to use preserves, just make sure to strain the preserves first to remove any large pieces of fruit.
 (Note: Jam and preserves are similar in that they are both a cooked combination of fruit and sugar (and sometimes pectin).
 The difference being that preserves still contain chunks of fruit, whereas jam is more like a smooth fruit puree.)

 Related Recipes You May Like